 How can I help myself?

 It is easy to become obsessed with bowel activity, but it is not necessary to have a bowel movement every day – it can be quite normal for some people to empty their bowels only three or four times a week.
-What is important, is that passing stools is not painful nor causes unnecessary strain.
+What is important is that passing stools does not cause pain or unnecessary strain.
 Focus on what is normal and healthy for you and remember that bowel activity is affected by food and exercise, so will vary according to what you are eating and doing.

 Remember that learning to manage your bowels will take time and patience, so don’t expect to solve problems overnight.
-It may take a few weeks to adjust diet etc, so don’t give up too quickly.
-There are also plenty of ways you can help yourself:
+It may take a few weeks to adjust diet etc, so be patient.
+There are also plenty of ways you can help yourself.

 A healthy lifestyle will enhance bowel efficiency and increased fibre and fluid are key factors.
 However, too much bulk from fibre can increase constipation so the balance needs to be right – your doctor should be able to refer you to a dietician for help with this.